How To Add Video Services to Your Marketing Agency

-How to Sell Video to Your Existing Clients
+How to Sell Video Services to Your Existing Clients

-How do you actually get those clients to pull-the-trigger on your new video service?
+How do you actually get those clients to pull-the-trigger on your new video services?
 Put everything in perspective.
 Ask them this: “How much is one lead worth to you?”

 Flip their mindset from looking at video as a cost to looking at it as an investment.
 If they’re a service-based business, one lead may be worth a thousand dollars… up to ten thousand.
 Once they think about the ROI for a second, they’re going want 20 videos.
 If those videos only score them a few leads, they’re still going to come out on top.